-In the 1970s, Quatro scored a string of hit singles that found greater success in European and Australian territories than in her homeland.
-Following a recurring role as bass player Leather Tuscadero on the popular American sitcom Happy Days, her duet "Stumblin' In" with Smokie's lead singer Chris Norman reached No. 4 in the US and became her only No. 1 hit in Australia in 1979.
+In the 1970s, Quatro scored a string of hit singles that found greater success in Europe and Australia than in her homeland.
+She reached no. 1 in the UK and other European countries and Australia with her singles "Can the Can" (1973) and "Devil Gate Drive" (1974).
+Following a recurring role as bass player Leather Tuscadero on the popular American sitcom Happy Days, her duet "Stumblin' In" with Smokie's lead singer Chris Norman reached No. 4 in the US.

-Quatro released her eponymous debut album in 1973.
+Quatro released her self-titled debut album in 1973.
 Since then, she has released fifteen studio albums, ten compilation albums, and one live album.
-Her solo hits include "Can the Can", "48 Crash", "Daytona Demon", "Devil Gate Drive" and "Your Mamma Won't Like Me".
+Her other solo hits include "48 Crash", "Daytona Demon", "The Wild One", and "Your Mama Won't Like Me".

 Suzi Quatro Tracks